Test Accommodations for Applicants with Disabilities

 If the Board grants the requested accommodations, it will notify the applicant of the details of the accommodations granted for the upcoming bar exam.

 If the Board believes that further documentation or an independent evaluation is required, it will notify the applicant and provide a timeframe within which the applicant must respond and/or be evaluated.
-The following deficiencies may cause SBLE to determine that your accommodations request is substantially incomplete:
+The following deficiencies may cause SBLE to determine that an accommodations request is substantially incomplete:

 • The request package lacks one or more required document(s) and lacks the required explanation of the absence of a required document.